lammps/lammps/doc/src/pair_aip_water_2dm.rst

 This pair style requires the newton setting to be *on* for pair interactions.

-The COH.ILP potential file provided with LAMMPS (see the potentials directory) are parameterized for *metal* units.
-You can use this potential with any LAMMPS units, but you would need to create your COH.ILP potential file with coefficients listed in the appropriate units, if your simulation does not use *metal* units.
+The COH.aip.water.2dm potential file provided with LAMMPS (see the potentials directory) are parameterized for *metal* units.
+You can use this potential with any LAMMPS units, but you would need to create your COH.aip.water.2dm potential file with coefficients listed in the appropriate units, if your simulation does not use *metal* units.

 Related commands